Y0Coss/docs-fork/pages/web_cloud/email_and_collaborative_solutions/email_pro/how_to_configure_outlook_ios/guide.en-gb.md

 ## Objective

-You can configure Email Pro accounts on email clients, if they are compatible.
+Email Pro accounts can be configured on various compatible email clients.
 This allows you to use your email address from the device of your choice.
+The Microsoft Outlook app on iOS is available for free from the Apple App Store.
 The Microsoft Outlook app on iOS is available for free from the Apple App Store.

 **Find out how to configure your Email Pro address on the Outlook mobile application for iOS**